chrishardy80/CodeGolf/README.md

 ### Output

 The output will be a list of numbers (and Fizzes, Buzzes and FizzBuzzes) separated by a newline (either \n or \r\n).
 A trailing newline is acceptable, but a leading newline is not.
-Apart from your choice of newline, the output should look exactly like this:
+Apart from your choice of newline, the output should look like this:

 ``` Console
 1